Rothbury: Parish council

 The Parish Council meets on the second Wednesday of each month (apart from August) with meetings commencing at 7 pm in the Dovecote Room, Jubilee Institute.

 County Council

 Rothbury is served by the Northumberland County Council and represented by Councillor Steven Bridgett, first elected in 2008 as a Liberal Democrat and re-elected in 2013, 2017 and 2021 as an Independent.

 Parliament

-Rothbury is in the parliamentary constituency of Berwick-upon-Tweed.
-The current representative is Anne-Marie Trevelyan of the Conservatives, who has been the local MP since 2015.
+Rothbury is in the parliamentary constituency of North Northumberland (UK Parliament constituency).
+The current representative is David Smith of the Labour Party who has been the local MP since 2024.

 From 1973 until 2015, Rothbury's MP was Alan Beith, a member of the Liberal Democrats since 1988 and the Liberal Party prior to its merger with the Social Democratic Party; he is currently a member of the House of Lords.
+The constituency was represented by Anne-Marie Trevelyan of the Conservative Party (UK) from 2015 to 2024.

 European Union

 Prior to Britain's withdrawal from the European Union, Rothbury was in the European Parliament constituency of North East England, represented predominantly by the Labour party.